 Wolfram slowly set his cane against the wall before taking the parcel.
 He carefully unwrapped it, finding a small thin book inside the paper wrapping.
 It was not an expensive book, nor did it look to be unique.
 He began to flip the pages, studying the colorful illustrations and the simple words.
 His voice sounded aloof as he made a pedantic observation.
 “It’s just a common children’s reader isn’t it?”

 The young man appeared disappointed by his lack of interest in the gift.
 “Yes, it is something we would keep for the children in school.
 She has a preoccupation with stories.
 I thought perhaps you enjoyed them as well.”

 “No, she was the one who liked stories,” he said absently while continuing to flip through the book.
-“I didn’t read them very much.
+“I didn’t read them often.
 I found them silly.”

 “She takes them seriously,” Ormond stated.
 “I’d say she worries over them very much.”

 “Does she?”
 His fingers paused over a page whose corner had been folded over.
 He straightened it out, much like how she often would set his books right while fussing over the study.

 He snapped the book shut, holding it tightly as he forced himself to face her ghost.
 “She had no close family and was very poor.
 She had nothing so she came here, even though her claim to our line was very thin.
 She was pale and beautiful, like the snow outside.
 She used to dance under the moon in the woods, so we called her Selva.
 But she had no magic to offer me, only stories and her companionship.
 If the woman told you she was a servant, she lied.
 Selva would have been my wife.”